Socializing small animals

 Enrichment tool: Mazes

-Not only are mazes mentally stimulating for small animals using them, but they are fun for us humans as well, as we assemble them or watch them in use.
+Not only are mazes mentally stimulating for small animals using them, but they are fun for us humans as well, as we assemble them or watch our pets enjoy them.
 You can use things such as PVC piping and connectors or from simple paper towel rolls to create mazes.
 In addition, you can place treats or food inside the maze to further enrich your pet.
 They will be reliant on their sight (as well as other senses) to navigate their way through the maze.

-For more small animal enrichment tips, visit How to keep your small animals mentally stimulated.
+For more small animal enrichment tips, visit our blog, How to keep your small animals mentally stimulated, or check out the Ontario SPCA’s Shelter Health Pro website.

 Small animals enjoy being held and coming out of their cage to play when they are properly socialized.
 A little time and patience will lead to a positive experience for both of you.